totibor/embedded-stdio-games/README.md

 #include "syscalls.h"
 ```

-Initialize system calls with UART port that is connected to a UART <-> USB converter.
+Initialize system calls with UART port that is connected to a UART <-> USB adapter.
 In case of STM32 Nucleo boards it is already available.
 ```c
 syscallsInit(&huart2);
 ```